The Dorrance Colliery is an abandoned colliery that was operated by the Lehigh Valley Coal Company between 1880 and 1959.

 The antiquity of the original Guibal fans and the continued expansion of the underground mines necessitated the construction of a new, centralized fan house in the 1930s.
 2 4 A new fan house was constructed in 1936 to connect the Baltimore and Hillman fan houses.
 Large ventilating doors blocked air from entering the Gubial fan and directed it up the airshaft to a new Buffalo Forge single inlet Duplex Conoidal exhaust centrifugal fan connected to a Corliss steam engine.
 4

-The original Gubial fan and fan house was maintained in reserve for emergency use.
+The original Gubial fan and fan house were maintained in reserve for emergency use.

 Anthracite mining began declining by the early 1900s due to the availability of cheaper fuels such as coke, oil, and bituminous coal, and production peaked in 1917 when over 100 million tons were mined.
 4 Anthracite production fell to 89 million tons by 1920, 69 million tons by 1930, 46 million tons by 1938, and just 26 million tons by 1955.